flexibeast/guides/dbus-on-void.md

 For a short introduction to D-Bus, read [this guide](./dbus.md).
 It's important to note the distinction between a D-Bus *system bus* and a D-Bus *session bus*:

+> There are two primary D-Bus buses: a *system bus*, and a *session bus*.
+It's
+> important to note that *these are distinct buses, used for different purposes,
+> and are not simply the same bus being run in two different ways*.
+>
 > A *system bus* relates to services provided by the OS and system daemons, and
 > communication between different user sessions.
 The system bus is used for
 > communication about system-wide events: storage being added, network